cdump/radiacode/README.md

 # simple example for outputting information to the terminal, options are similar to the webserver example
 $ python3 -m radiacode-examples.basic

-# sending data to the public monitoring project narodmon.ru
+# send data to the public monitoring project narodmon.ru
 $ python3 -m radiacode-examples.narodmon --bluetooth-mac 52:43:01:02:03:04
 ```